7 Ways To Brighten Your Dark Bathroom

 How is your bathroom?
 Is it a spacious and bright oasis, or is it a dark and dingy closet under the stairs that you’d sooner escape than spend a quiet moment out of the day in?
-If you are leaning more towards the latter, know that you are not alone.
-When it comes to small apartments and houses with few windows, it can be hard getting light into the little nooks and crannies of our homes.
+If you lean more towards the latter, know you are not alone.
+When it comes to small apartments and houses with few windows, it can be hard getting light into our homes’ little nooks and crannies.

 84 Inch Antique Brown Double Sink Bathroom Vanity with Marble

 This is problematic for a bathroom, though.
 Between showers, self-care, and the obvious personal bio-breaks, we spend a surprising amount of time in the bathroom.
 These spaces should be inviting and inspiring.
-After all, it was in the bathtub that Archimedes exclaimed “Eureka!” and thereafter made it common knowledge that all of the best ideas are had in the bathroom.
-If you are stuck in a windowless bathroom, know that there are a few ways you can add some light.
-Follow these quick and easy seven tricks, and you’ll be spending hours lounging and relaxing in the bathtub, soaking up inspiration.
+After all, it was in the bathtub that Archimedes exclaimed, “Eureka!” and thereafter made it common knowledge that all of the best ideas are had in the bathroom.
+If you are stuck in a windowless bathroom, know there are a few ways to add some light.
+Follow these quick and easy seven tricks, and you’ll spend hours lounging and relaxing in the bathtub, soaking up inspiration.

 Related: 8 Top Bathroom Remodeling Trends of 2020-2021